bodulic/CATS-rb/README.md

 `-P`: Transcript set proximity region length for unique exon set analysis (in bp), default: 5000

 Genomic coordinates of unique exon sets from each transcriptome assembly are analyzed across non-origin assemblies.
-Each unique exon set is classified as either: (1) located within a transcript set, (2) proximal to a transcript set based on a defined threshold `P`, or (3) distant from any transcript set (in non-origin transcriptome assemblies).
+Each unique exon set is classified as either: (1) located within a transcript set, (2) proximal to a transcript set based on a defined threshold `P`, or (3) distant from any transcript set (in non-origin assemblies).

 `-x`: Figure extension, default: png

-`-d`: Figure DPI, default: 300
+`-d`: Figure DPI, default: 600

-Parameters `x` and `d` control the extension and DPI of each plotted figure.
-Note that UpSet plots and heatmaps will always be saved as a pdf file.
+Extension (device) and DPI of each plotted figure are controlled with `x` and `d`, respectively.

 `-r`: Raincloud plot colors (quoted hexadecimal codes or R color names, specified with x,y,z...), default: adjusted Set1 palette from RColorBrewer package

-All color name options (parameters `r`, `b`, `n`, `u`, `v`, `y`, and `c`) should be given as R color names or hexadecimal codes separated with commas and enclosed in quotes (e.g. "#FDAF4A,#DC151D").
-R color cheatsheet is available [here](https://sites.stat.columbia.edu/tzheng/files/Rcolor.pdf)
+All color sets (parameters `r`, `b`, `n`, `u`, `v`, `y`, and `c`) should be supplied as R color names or hexadecimal codes separated with commas and enclosed in quotes (e.g. "#FDAF4A,#DC151D").
+R color cheatsheet is available [here](https://sites.stat.columbia.edu/tzheng/files/Rcolor.pdf).

 `-b`: Barplot colors (quoted hexadecimal codes or R color names, specified with x,y,z...), default: adjusted YlOrRd palette from RColorBrewer package